elewa-academy/clean-calc/README.md

         * How to use the app
         * Project structure
         * Specs for your calc
-        * Link to a [Gist](https://gist.github.com) with your finished calc object
     * Tests for the calc object
     * Source code for every step you completed in a separate folder
-5. Go to Slack and trade Gists.
+5. Go to Slack and trade code.
 See what happens if you replace your cleancalc.js with someone else's.
 Does it make your app crash?
 (This is called _dependency injection_.)

 More Practice:
-* Revisit your completed CodeWar repositories.
-Add UI and a handler to them so users can run your solution with their own arguments directly from Gh-Pages.
+* Refactor this project into full MVC-LH architecture.
+The finished object is already well-organized for this.

 [TOP](#index)